glorpen/docker-registry-cleaner/README.rst

 Docker Registry has no native support for deleting single tag from an image.

-Fortunatelly it is possible to workaround this problem so Docker Registry Cleaner will **safelly** remove tag from image, without removing image itself.
+Fortunatelly it is possible to workaround this problem so Docker Registry Cleaner will **safely** remove tag from image, without removing image itself.
 The process is quite simple:

 - find tags to remove